-- Demonstrate high motivation and potential to become a basic scientist with a goal of attaining a M.D., M.D.-Ph.D. or Ph.D.
+- Demonstrate high motivation and potential to become a basic scientist with a goal of attaining a Ph.D., M.D.-Ph.D., or M.D.

 - Meet all eligibility criteria and have a high probability of fulfilling the social and educational goals of this program.

 - Be a citizen or permanent resident of the United States.